tiepdotme/serenade-wind/_posts/2020-10-05-harriet-rachel.md

  - His younger sister, cousin Ellen, also came over to drop off photos from our wedding as well as find out more about our plans and find a home for many of our belongings.

  - Cousin Janet came a few days later and offered to foster Xiaolong while we were travelling.
-By the end of the week, her husband Edi and her daughters Sabrina and Veronica also came to meet Xiaolong and check out our Mini Cooper S.
+By the end of the week, her husband Edi and her daughters Sabrina and Veronica also came to meet Xiaolong.

- - Before the weekend was out, we also had a chat with cousin Grace's husband Gary who gave us some tips on ocean fishing.
+ - Before the weekend was out, we also had a chat with cousin Grace's husband Gary who gave us some tips on ocean fishing, trawling lines and gifted us some of his fishing gear to get us started.

-Our friends who we consider family as well have also pitched in to help, including Nick & Brit, Jason & Yoko, JC & Camille, Helen & Mar, Hasmik, Linda, Subu, Bill, Palace and others.
+Our friends who we consider family as well have also pitched in to help, including Jenny & Danny, Nick & Brit, Jason & Yoko, JC & Camille, Helen & Mar, Hasmik, Linda, Subu, Bill, Palace and others.

 {% assign pwimg="dhn-harriet-piano-move" %}
 {% assign pwcaption="" %}